danielbackus/honeydew/README.md

 Honeydew is a lightweight helper to monitor & automate promise-returning tasks with NO dependencies.

 This utility grew out of frustration with promise queue strategies when executing large numbers of async tasks.
-Chaining promises requires thorough error handling, or it is easy for errors to cascade with the result that the remainder of your promised tasks are never attempted.
+Chaining promises requires thorough error hansdling, or it is easy for errors to cascade with the result that the remainder of your promised tasks are never attempted.

 Honeydew is a monitor utility that, rather than queuing the entire workload, looks for a unit of work, executes it, awaits the promise's resolution, rejection, or timeout, and then repeats this process.
 The intention here is to create a more stable way of executing large numbers of async tasks, that is resilient to promise rejections, timeouts, and can recover smoothly from unexpected stops.